John Elwes (politician): Miserliness

 On assuming his uncle's fortune, however, Elwes also adopted his uncle's miserly ways.
 He went to bed when darkness fell so as to save on candles.
 He began wearing only ragged clothes, including a beggar's cast-off wig he found in a hedge and wore for two weeks.
 His old clothes were so dilapidated that many mistook him for a common street beggar, and would put a penny into his hand as they passed.
 To avoid paying for a coach he would walk in the rain, and then sit in wet clothes to save the cost of a fire to dry them.
-His house was full of expensive furniture but also moulding food.
+His house was full of expensive furniture but also mouldering food.
 He would eat putrefied game before allowing new food to be bought.
 On one occasion, it was said that he ate a moorhen that a rat had pulled from a river.

 Rather than spend the money for repairs he allowed his spacious country mansion to become uninhabitable.
 A near relative once stayed at his home in the country, but the bedroom was in such a poor state that the relative was awakened in the night by rain pouring on him through the roof.
 After searching in vain for a bell, the relative was forced to move his bed several times, until he found a place where he could remain dry.
 On remarking the circumstance to Elwes in the morning, the latter said: "Ay!
 I don't mind it myself... that is a nice corner in the rain!"
 His biographer, Edward Topham, who knew him well, recounted: